 Other Nonfarm Assets, line 27, should include the market value of items such as the residence or rental properties, which are not used in farm production and not easily converted to cash.
-The Londons entered the current market value for a rent house that they own.
+The Madison's house is valued at \$65,000 on the balance sheet data.